chtoucas/Narvalo.NET/docs/developer.md

 ### Scripts

-- `restore.ps1` restore the solution-level packages.
+- `restore.ps1` to restore solution-level packages.
-- `make.ps1` build, test or package the projects.
+- `make.ps1` to build, test or package the projects.
-- `cover.ps1` test coverage.
+- `cover.ps1` to perform test coverage.
-- `publish.ps1` publish the packages.
+- `publish.ps1` to publish the packages.

 - `format-code.cmd` format the code w/ [CodeFormatter](https://github.com/dotnet/codeformatter).
 - `docs\make.ps1` build the documentation w/ [DocFX](https://dotnet.github.io/docfx/).

 ### NuGet Updates

 Simply use the solution `Narvalo.sln`.
-Unforunately, for solution-level packages (`etc\packages.config`), this must be done manually.
+Unfortunately, for solution-level packages (`etc\packages.config`), this must be done manually.

 **WARNING:** If the NuGet core framework is updated, do not forget to also